ginger51011/markovish/README.md

 More information about usage and the like can be found in the [crate docs](https://docs.rs/markovish/latest/markovish/) and in the [examples](./examples).

+If you want to save a chain, you can enable the `serde` feature and serialize it.

 # Support

 I do not accept any donations.
 If you however find any software I